-Once your baby is born, you might be dreading the crying in the middle of the night: but have a look at your baby’s face when she lets out that first beautiful sob.
+Once your baby is born, you might be dreading the crying in the middle of the night: but have a look at your baby’s face when they let out that first beautiful sob.
 Because your baby’s tear ducts won’t be quite ready to work for about a month after the first, those first few weeks of midnight wailing won’t be accompanied by any tiny tears.

-Your baby is also perfectly squeezable in preparation for lots of cuddles: a thick fat layer has been deposited over her blood vessels, making her body extra huggable!
-This fat layer will also help to control her body temperature after birth.
+Your baby is also perfectly squeezable in preparation for lots of cuddles.
+A thick fat layer has been deposited over their blood vessels, making their body extra huggable!
+This fat layer will also help to control their body temperature after birth.

 What is my body doing at 39 weeks?